Immigrant youth overview

 Do I have to be a citizen to go to school in Massachusetts?

 No. Everyone, including immigrants and undocumented students, has an equal right to attend public elementary, middle, and high school.
-Learn more at Immigrant student rights in school.
+Learn more about immigrant student rights in school.

 What about college?
 Can I get financial aid if I am an immigrant?

 Sometimes.
 You may be able to get in-state tuition and financial aid at Massachusetts colleges even if you are undocumented.
 Some private schools also give financial aid no matter what your immigration status is.
-Learn more at Immigrant rights in college.
+Learn more about immigrant rights in college.

 • valid and unexpired foreign passports,